-Reminder of DFAT Requirements for NAATI Translators
+Reminder of DFAT requirements for translations

 Include all the details on the checklist when you prepare your translation work for clients.

-- Your language and type of certification; AND
+- Your language and type of certification

-- Your name as the translator; AND
+- Your name as the translator

-- The date of the translation; AND
+- The date of the translation

 - Your signature

+A copy of the original document, signed by the translator, needs to accompany your translation document.
 You must include the information above on both the copy of original document AND the translation.

 If you have any further questions regarding this policy or the legalisation of documents can be directed to DFAT via email at Notarials.Support@dfat.gov.au.